henkvancann/FNcompGordian/Legend.md

 #### Utilizes 2FA
 Two-factor authentication (also known as 2FA) is a type, or subset, of multi-factor authentication.
 It is a method of confirming users' claimed identities by using a combination of two different factors.
 Does the wallet support 2FA?
 Which types of 2FA (like Google, Apple, Yubi, ....)?
 #### Cloud integration
-Like iCloud, DropBox, etc....
+Like iCloud, DropBox, etc....<br/>
+GW has iCloud sync and sign in with apple, FN does not

 #### Account xprv can be synced to cloud service
-TBW
+GW is account based it only signs with account xprv, FN keeps your master seed to sign with.
 #### Does accounting
 TBW
 #### Buy and sell bitcoin